WISH Charter Elementary School is a

 grade classrooms have approximately 20 students.
 Grades 4

-through 8 will have approximately 25 students.
+through 7 have approximately 25 students.

 - Collaboration and Co-teaching: Highly qualified, credentialed